Skip to Content

 The definition of data leakage will depend on what context it is used in.
 In one case, it refers to data getting out; in another, it refers to data infiltration.
 However, no matter what context it is used in, data leakage is not something that your organization will want to allow.

-If you want to learn more about the measures your organization can take to combat data leakage, reach out to an experienced app development partner.
+If you want to learn more about the measures your organization can take to combat data leakage, reach out to an experienced development partner.

 Girl With Glasses